kailash-manasarovar/statement/docs/timeline/2024/january.md

 - She reminds me a little bit of [Sylvie](../early-years/2015.md#greek-man-with-a-twitch-and-sylvie) but I don't see her face.
 - I scroll away and when I go back to look at the photo again it is gone.
 - I never see it again.
-- Like the jealousy I felt at [Madrid airport](#madrid-airport), it was as if, not just that I was in someone else's head, but that I was that person.
+- Like the jealousy I felt at [Madrid airport](#madrid-airport), it was as if, not just that I was in someone else's head but that I was that person.
 - I felt it must be the trumpet teacher, the man I loved, and that the connection was real.
 - I was sad to have had those heavy violent thoughts about others.
 - Nevertheless, the feelings I had for this man were so intense, I was certain of a true partnership.